projectforlocationtracking/LocationTracking/README.md

   It is an app where I have used these features-----

  i)     Firebase Authentication for Login, SignIn and Forget password

  ii)    Google Sign in for Login

+ iii)   SharedPreference for storing name and password and skipping log in

- iii)  Goole Map Api for tracking the location
+ iv)    Goole Map Api for tracking the location

- iv)   Content Provider
+ v)     Content Provider

- v)    Firebase Storage
+ vi)    Firebase Storage

- vi)   Firebase Cloud Messaging
+ vii)   Firebase Cloud Messaging

  ### Firebase Authentication---